 We drive through a residential area until we arrive at the manicured lawn of the Dorchester County Courthouse.
-The courthouse once hosted slave auctions—in fact, Tubman’s two children and neice fled from the auction block before they could be sold into slavery.
+The courthouse once hosted slave auctions—in fact, Tubman’s niece and her two children fled from the auction block before they could be sold into slavery.
 She met them in Baltimore and led them to Philadelphia, where they were free.

 The courthouse possesses an objective beauty, but it’s impossible—and even dangerous—to strip a building of its historical context.
 My stomach twirls into knots and I refuse to step onto the elevated auction block.
 I maintain my physical distance while allowing myself to grieve for those who did not have the same choice.

 Our last stop is the Harriet Tubman Underground Railroad National Historical Park Visitor Center.
 Tubman more than deserves a space that honors not only her life as a slave and crusader, but also as a suffragist, civil rights activist, and humanitarian.
 I hope to finally find peace at the 10,000-square-foot sanctuary, and I’m greeted by a bronze bust of Tubman; she looks regal.